Fast Track Your Online MSN

 Choose from 5 MSN tracks built to align with your career goals:

-Position yourself for success in one of most high-demand nursing roles with your Master of Science in Nursing (MSN) - Family Nurse Practitioner (FNP).
+Position yourself for success in 1 of most high-demand nursing roles with your Master of Science in Nursing (MSN) - Family Nurse Practitioner (FNP).

-This track satisfies the educational requirements needed for the two national FNP certifications.
-Successfully passing one of those certification examinations allows the FNP graduate to apply for their Advance Practice Registered Nurse (APRN) license from their state Board of Nursing.
+This track satisfies the educational requirements needed for the 2 national FNP certifications.
+Successfully passing 1 of those certification examinations allows the FNP graduate to apply for their Advance Practice Registered Nurse (APRN) license from their State Board of Nursing.

 Learn more about earning your family nurse practitioner degree online.